gatsbyjs/gatsby/docs/blog/2017-09-26-embracing-graphql/index.md

 When 1.0 landed, I waited for a while before trying to update my website.
 The reviews were solid but I was still stuck on my pre-1.0 mindset.

-Then three weeks agom I saw this tweet from [@ryanflorence](https://twitter.com/ryanflorence):
+Then three weeks ago I saw this tweet from [@ryanflorence](https://twitter.com/ryanflorence):

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">.<a href="https://twitter.com/gatsbyjs">@gatsbyjs</a> is a completely original approach to web development.
 The mix of static/dynamic and how it handles data is really interesting.</p>&mdash; Ryan Florence (@ryanflorence) <a href="https://twitter.com/ryanflorence/status/906233888560758784">September 8, 2017</a></blockquote>